Khaled-Mahmmoud/MyCompetitiveProgramming/Adhoc/Problems/E _ Storages.md

 X + : means add number x into array

-X - : means remove number x from array
+X - : means remove number x from array (it is guaranteed that the array has number X)

 input :